tamphh/dotfiles-1/README.md

 + firejail - launch app in a secure sandbox
 + pscircle - the wallpaper

-A complete list of programs that i use is [here](https://raw.githubusercontent.com/szorfein/dotfiles/master/dependencies-list.txt) if need.
+A list of dependendies can be found [here](https://raw.githubusercontent.com/szorfein/dotfiles/master/dependencies-list.txt) if need.

 ## Requirements for lemonbar || polybar